Hyperventilation is a breathing pattern disorder. It can be defined as moving more air through your chest than your body can deal with.

-Hyperventilation syndrome is the body's way of signalling distress, and there are many triggers, involving physical, emotional and environmental factors:
+Hyperventilation syndrome is your body’s way of signalling distress.
+There are many triggers, involving physical, emotional and environmental factors.

-- For some, hyperventilation syndrome is an occupational hazard if their jobs involve a lot of speaking.
-(Actors, lawyers, telephonists).
+- For some, hyperventilation syndrome is an occupational hazard if their jobs involve a lot of speaking (eg, actors, lawyers, telephonists).